JPG To PDF

 Can I combine JPG and PNG images?

 Yes.
-Docsdom supports common image formats; convert mixed sets into a single PDF packet.
+Common image formats are supported; convert mixed sets into a single PDF packet.

 Will my PDF be searchable?

 If the PDF only contains images, text may not be selectable.
-Use OCR if you need searchable text.
+Use the OCR tool if you need searchable text.

 How do I keep image order correct?